ciprian-anghel/poc-fullstack-jwt-authentication/To do.md

+- Watch code
+- Build another POC with:
+-- Refreshing expired tokens with JWT
-- you should always store JWTs inside an HttpOnly cookie.
+-- you should always store JWTs inside an HttpOnly cookie.
 This is a special kind of cookie that’s only sent in HTTP requests to the server.
 It’s never accessible (both for reading and writing) from JavaScript running in the browser.